-When filing Form I-751, Petition to Remove Conditions on Residence, a conditional permanent resident (and spouse when filing jointly) must prove that they also have a bona fide marriage.
+When filing Form I-751, Petition to Remove Conditions on Residence, a conditional resident and spouse must provide evidence that they have a bona fide marriage.
 There are numerous documents that can used to establish that you entered a genuine marriage and deserve a 10-year green card.

 Even if you are filing with a waiver to the joint filing requirement (due to a terminated marriage), you will need to prove that your marriage was genuine and not created to circumvent immigration laws.
 Thus, proving a bona fide marriage on an I-751 petition is extremely important to it’s success.

 Proving a Bona Fide Marriage is Critical

 Immigration law created the idea of conditional residence to help prevent fraudulent or sham marriages.
 A sham marriage is when at least one of the parties of a marriage entered into the marriage for the purpose of circumventing immigration laws to falsely acquire immigration benefits.
 Fake marriages for the purposes of obtaining a green card can result in harsh penalties, including jail time and steep fines.
 A finding of fraud will also most likely eliminate the possibility of getting approved on future petitions and have un-waivable immigration consequences far into the future.
 This law obligates U.S. Citizenship and Immigration Services (USCIS) to scrutinize your application for permanent residence with a period of conditional residence to make sure your relationship is everything you said it was.

 The burden of proof is on the couple to establish their bona fide marriage.
 Smart couples start preparing for the I-751 petition as soon as they get married.
-If you or your spouse recently became a conditional permanent resident through marriage, you can begin building your case.
+If you or your spouse recently became a conditional resident through marriage, you can begin building your case.

-A well-prepared I-751 package will help you prove a bona fide marriage and avoid the I-751 interview.
+A well-prepared I-751 package will help with proving a bona fide marriage and avoid the I-751 interview.

 Warning Signs There Isn’t a Bona Fide Marriage

-According to a previous edition of Section 21.3 in the Adjudicators Field Manual (AFM), Section 21.3, a guide used by USCIS officers to make determinations on immigration cases, there are several factors that could warning signs of possible marriage fraud.
+According to a previous edition of Section 21.3 in the Adjudicators Field Manual (AFM), Section 21.3, a guide used by USCIS officers to make determinations on immigration cases, there are several factors that could be warning signs of possible marriage fraud.
 Some of these factors include:

 - Large disparity of age;